Fox sparrow: Behavior

-These birds forage by scratching the ground, which makes them vulnerable to cats and other predators, though they are generally common.
-Fox sparrows migrate on the west coast of the United States.
+Fox sparrows are a generally common bird within their range.
+They forage by scratching the ground which makes them vulnerable to cats and other predators.
+Most populations of Fox sparrows migrate north for breeding, however some stable populations exist along the west coast of North America.

 Diet

 They mainly eat seeds and insects, as well as some berries.
 Coastal fox sparrows may also eat crustaceans.

 Reproduction

 Fox sparrows nest in wooded areas across northern Canada and western North America from Alaska to California.
 They nest either in a sheltered location on the ground or low in trees or shrubs.
 A nest typically contains two to five pale green to greenish white eggs speckled with reddish brown.

 Systematics

 The review by Zink & Weckstein (2003), which added mtDNA cytochrome b, NADH dehydrogenase subunit 2 and 3, and D-loop sequence, confirmed the four "subspecies groups" of the fox sparrow that were outlined by the initial limited mtDNA haplotype comparison (Zink 1994).
 These should probably be recognized as separate species, but this was deferred for further analysis of hybridization.
 Particularly the contact zones between the slate-colored and thick-billed fox sparrows which are only weakly distinct morphologically were of interest; the other groups were found to be distinct far earlier.
 A further study of the nuclear genome, using microsatellites, showed similar separation between the four groups.

 The combined molecular data is unable to resolve the interrelationship of the subspecies groups and of the subspecies in these, but aids in confirming the distinctness of the thick-billed group.
 Biogeography indicates that the coastal populations were probably isolated during an epoch of glaciation of the Rocky Mountains range, but this is also not very helpful in resolving the remaining problems of within-group diversity, and inter-group relationships.

 Major taxonomic authorities currently differ in their treatment of the fox sparrow complex.
 The IOC World Bird List/Birds of the World: Recommended English Names and the HBW and BirdLife International Illustrated Checklist of the Birds of the World treat each of the four subspecies groups as a separate species, while eBird/The Clements Checklist of Birds of the World and The Howard and Moore Complete Checklist of the Birds of the World currently treat the complex as a single species.